In the laboratory preparation of trioxonitrate (V) acid t...

 Vapours of nitric acid are condensed to a brown liquid in a receiver cooled under cold water.
 "Dissolved oxides of nitrogen" e.g NO2 are removed by redistillation or blowing a current of carbondioxide or dry air through the warm acid

-What is the atomic number of Beryllium? ...
+What is the colour of phenolphthalein indicator in a basic medium? ...